Carvera-Community/cnc_a_to_z/carvera/cnc-workflow.md

 However, the machine also has a **Home** position, which is where it can go to reset its location: the Home position corresponds to somewhere where the machine will get a physical feedback that it has reached the position, and on the Carvera that's above the back top right corner, where **homing switches** on the X,Y, and Z axis happen to be triggered.

 {% hint style="info" %}
 Limit Switches are little mechanical micro switches at the ends of the different axis.
 They are triggered when the Spindle or Bed of the Machine hit them.
-This way the machine knows it cannot move any further.
+This way the machine controller knows it cannot move any further and should halt running any further G-code to prevent potential damage to the machine or the work piece.
 {% endhint %}

 **Homing** consists in telling the machine to move in the direction of positive X, positive Y and positive Z until it detects that each associated limit switch has triggered, and stop movement on the corresponding axis then.
 Once all three limits switches have been triggered, the machine is guaranteed to be in a known position (mechanically), i.e. Home.
 The machine tracks this location in it's memory as the Machine Coordinate System (MCS) based on the assumption that every movement command has been executed by the motors successfully.